 Dames Point Bridge

 The Dames Point Bridge, also known as the Napoleon Bonaparte Broward Bridge, is part of the future I-295 ring route Interstate highway that will eventually circle Jacksonville.
 This bridge is one of the larger cable stay bridges in the US, and it features a harp-style cable arrangement for strength.
 The harp style has two sets of cables in parallel.
 These cables total a length of over 21 miles.

-This bridge had been proposed for more than 30 years.
-It nearly was started in the 1970s, but an economic recession caused it to be shelved.
-The bridge is named after Napoleon Bonaparte Broward, a former governor of Flordia and all-around character.
+The bridge is officially named after Napoleon Bonaparte Broward, a former governor of Florida and all-around character.
 Besides his political career, Broward was a daring sea captain, and was known to run guns to the Cuban revolutionaries.

+Dames Point Bridge